-A Career Counselor is an individual trained to aid people in their career choice.
+A career counselor is an individual trained to aid people with their career choice.
 Whether the person is new to the working world, or simply desires a change of profession, the career counselor will be able to guide them in the best possible direction.
 Working in an unregulated industry, career counselors often hold at minimum a degree in counseling, which gives them the necessary skills to assess the proficiencies of their clients as well as the underlying drive of each client.

-Career Counselors act as a guide through the process of choosing which career best suits their client.
-Beginning with interviews to determine the clients skills, underlying drive, and personality traits, the counselor gains an understanding of their client to better serve them in their search for the right career.
+Career counselors act as a guide through the process of choosing which career best suits their client.
+Beginning with interviews to determine their client's skills, underlying drive, and personality traits, the counselor gains an understanding to better serve them in their search for the right career.

 A thorough history of client employment, education, skills, personality, and interests is necessary to ensure the best possible result, all of which is gained through the thorough interviewing process of the clients.
 The information is then applied in job searches using all available technology and resources.

 As well as the above mentioned requirements, a strong interest in helping others meet their goals is suggested, as well as the ability to provide a positive viewpoint and show respect for their clients.
-These skills will help in the counselors goal to aid clients in strengthening their skills, work ethic, and suitability for the field they are best suited to work in.
+These skills will help the counselor's goal of aiding their clients to strengthen their skills, work ethic, and suitability for the field they are best suited to work in.

 Career counselors may work in a private practice or even in a college or university.
 The positions available vary by region, state and country.
 Some can be found as social workers, life coaches, therapists, corporate recruitment staff, teachers, and many other positions where a firm understanding of psychology is helpful or required.

 A career counselor at a school would work with students to help them research which career is best for them, while taking into consideration their peer and familial pressures.
 Career counselors will work with the students to encourage them to pursue careers that match their skills and desires, with thought given to monetary earnings and the satisfaction level of the chosen field.